Here are some commonly asked questions regarding PAC-RX™ and pharmaceutical waste disposal. Please contact PAC-RX™ if you have further questions.

 YES – If you sell or dispense pharmaceuticals, including OTC and homeopathic substances.
 NO – If you are the ultimate consumer of medicine.

-EPA – Environmental Protection Agency, DEA – Drug Enforcement Agency and State & Local Agencies
+EPA – Environmental Protection Agency, DEA – Drug Enforcement Agency and State & Local Agencies.

 These are recent EPA regulations regarding the disposal of hazardous pharmaceuticals in a healthcare setting.
-For more information on Subpart P, including a free webinar, visit EPA Subpart P
+For more information on Subpart P, including a free webinar, visit

 Yes – Tests have shown this to be true of all DEA Sequestration devices in the market place today.
 Although it may be difficult, it is still possible.
 Therefore, DEA and EPA are in agreement that none of these type of devices meet DEA’s non-retrievable standard.
 Link to products